Tristan Thompson’s Ex-Girlfriend Jordan Craig Reportedly Heartbroken After Seeing Him With Daughter True

 According to a June 29 report by Life & Style Magazine, Jordan Craig is heartbroken after she watched a video of Tristan Thompson with his daughter, and saw a photo that he posted with both True and the son she shares with the NBA star, Prince.

-Sources tell the magazine, that Jordan Craig believes that Tristan Thompson is spending much more time and energy into being a father to his daughter, whom he shares with Khloe Kardashian, than he does parenting his son, Prince.
-Jordan is allegedly angry that Tristan is acting like “father of the year” with True, when he basically abandoned her and Prince while he was a baby.
+Sources tell the magazine that Jordan Craig believes Tristan Thompson is spending much more time and energy into being a father to his daughter, whom he shares with Khloe Kardashian than he does parenting his son, Prince.
+Jordan is allegedly angry that Tristan is acting like “father of the year” with True when he basically abandoned her and Prince.

 As many fans will remember, Tristan Thompson dumped Jordan Craig while she was pregnant with their son and began dating Khloe Kardashian.
 Khloe and Tristan had been dating for a few months when Prince was born.